zalewskikamil/ShoppingListManagerApp/Readme.md

-2. Build the project using Maven:
+2. Build the project using Maven (before this step, follow the instructions in the sections Database Configuration and Configuration Files application.properties):

 ```mvn clean install ```